 In 771 BC, after King You replaced his wife with a concubine, the capital was attacked by his wife's father who ruled a region called Shen and by a nomadic tribe called the Quanrong.
 The rulers of several of the regions in the empire proclaimed the queen's son who was named Ji Yijiu to be the new king.

-The capital was moved eastward in 770 BC from Haojing in Xi'an to Luoyang in present-day Henan Province.
+The capital was moved eastward in 770 BC from Haojing in Xi'an to Luoyang in present-day Henan Province (marking the start of the Eastern Zhou Dynasty of 770–221 BC).
 The sack of the king and the change of capital mark the end of the rule of the Ji clan over the whole region.
 After 771, the Zhou Dynasty became the nominal leading clan.

 The Spring and Autumn Period (770–476)

-The Spring and Autumn Period was the beginning of the Eastern Zhou Period.
+The Spring and Autumn Period was the beginning ofthe Eastern Zhou era.
+During this period, the Zhou Empire reached the Yangtze River, and it was basically centered on the eastern part of the Yellow River (see our Eastern Zhou Period Map).
 The first king to rule in the eastern capital, Luoyang, was said to be King Ping.
-King Ping is said to have reigned from 771 to 720.

 The Zhou kings ruled as figure heads.
 Though the dynastic clan did have a small territory of their own at Luoyang, their territory was too small to raise an army.
 They depended on the surrounding regions for their defense.
 They performed religious ceremonies.